skip to main content

 • Weak DVR storage options

-Paying less comes with disadvantages, as Sling TV doesn’t have local channels like ABC and CBS.
+Paying less comes with disadvantages, as Sling Orange doesn’t have local channels like ABC and CBS (ABC is available in select markets with Sling Blue).
 Fortunately, any Grand Prix that airs on ABC will stream on ESPN3.
 Plus, you can also supplement your Sling TV plan with a digital antenna for better local channel coverage.
-And it just so happens that you can get a free antenna with one of Sling TV’s sign-up deals.
+And it just so happens that you may be able to get a free antenna with one of Sling TV’s sign-up deals.

 Another downside to Sling TV is that it only has 50 hours of DVR storage—but you can usually catch race replays by signing into the ESPN app using your Sling TV login.

 F1 en Español: Most TV providers offer ESPN Deportes, but you may need a separate add-on to get the Spanish-language channel.
-Hulu + Live TV carries ESPN Deportes in its Español Add-on ($4.99 per month), while Sling TV offers the channel to Sling Orange subscribers with the Sling Latino add-on ($5.00 per month).
+Hulu + Live TV carries ESPN Deportes in its Español Add-on ($4.99 per month), while Sling TV offers the channel to Sling Latino + Sling Orange subscribers for a combined $45.00 per month.

 Best F1 streaming app: F1 TV